Unique Word Counter — Free Online Tool

 Frequently Asked Questions

-Does it count plurals as different words?
+Does it count different forms of the same word?